Surface source and sink

 Output

-The actual surface source and sink discharges per computational cell are recorded in the 3di_results.nc file Results 3Di.
-Especially, in case of extraction of water, the quantities can differ from the input values in case the cell becomes nearly empty.
-In addition to these results, one can also generate aggregated results Aggregated output.
-The positive and negative cumulated results are required in case for using the water balance tool.
+The actual surface source and sink discharges per computational cell are recorded in the Results 3Di file.
+In addition to these results, one can also generate aggregated results.
+The positive and negative cumulative results are required for using the Water Balance Tool.

 Note